 Paper is no longer the sole source of evidence and people seem to forget that today most documents created only ever exist in electronic form.

-According to the Gartner Group, the leading technology analyst firm, over 80% of data created in the last 20 years exists in some electronic format.
+According to the Gartner Group, the leading technology analyst firm, the vast majority of the data created in the last 20 years exists in some electronic format.

 To emphasise the point: